640 South State StreetDover, Delaware 19901

 Q: What is leukoplakia?

 A: Leukoplakia is a white patch that some people get on the inside of their mouth.
 The patch doesn’t come off if gently rubbed.
 People who use tobacco and alcohol often get leukoplakia.
-In about 20% of cases, it is precancerous, which means it leads to cancer.
+In some cases, it is precancerous, which means it leads to cancer.
 If a doctor or dentist finds this lesion in the oral cavity, it should be checked by a doctor who specializes in treating people with oral cancer.

 Q: What is erythroplakia?